Fresh figs and ripe strawberries really bring out the flavor in this recipe for simple homemade strawberry fig preserves.

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.

 A few years ago, when I first discovered jam making, I went a little overboard.
-To the point where I had to ban myself from making anymore jam until we ate the stockpile that was accumulating in our lantry (lantry = laundry room + pantry.
-It’s totally a word).
+To the point where I had to ban myself from making anymore jam until we ate the stockpile that was accumulating in our pantry.

-- 3 cup strawberries, washed, hulled and sliced
+- 3 cups fresh or frozen strawberries washed, hulled and sliced

-- 3 cups fresh figs, stemmed and chopped
+- 3 cups fresh or frozen figs, stemmed and chopped

 - ¼ cup bottled lemon juice